Georgeches/organise/README.md

 ## How To Run It
 Open the project folder in your terminal using the command: cd folder NB: Ensure you are in the parent folder of the project Open the folder in your text editor.
 Use the command:code . if you are using Visual Studio Code.
-Run npx json-server --watch db.jsonon your terminal then run the site by running npm start on another terminal window
+Run rackup config.ru to start the server for the database Run npm start to start the react server.

 # Technologies Used
 Reactjs